We’re going to have a conference on November 5-6 that is safe, first and foremost, as well as educational and beneficial for all concerned.

 Our Policy on Sexual Harassment

 The Atlanta Writers Conference staff, Atlanta Writers Club (AWC) volunteers, and the presenters at its conferences are committed to helping provide safe, inspiring, informative events.
 The Atlanta Writers Club will not tolerate sexual harassment of any kind on the part of attendees, presenters, or anyone connected to any event sponsored by the AWC.
-We urge anyone who experiences a problem to notify Atlanta Writers Conference Director George Weinstein (email@example.com) immediately.
+We urge anyone who experiences or observes a problem to notify Atlanta Writers Conference Director George Weinstein (email@example.com) immediately.
 We appreciate your cooperation.

 If you have any questions, please contact Atlanta Writers Conference Director George Weinstein at firstname.lastname@example.org.